 - Lightweight lounging clothes.
 Bring something that covers your skin a little more for the bugs at dusk.

 - Solar phone charger/extra batteries

-- The Friends Camp provides cots, but not bedding.
+- The Friends Camp provides cots, but no bedding.
 Pack a fitted sheet for the cot, sleeping bag or light blanket, and a sleeping pad (optional but comfortable).
-It stays warm at night, but it's nice to have something to cover up with.
+It stays quite warm at night, but it’s nice to have something to cover up with.